Homeland Security USA

-Homeland Security USA or Border Security: America's Frontline for Australian Viewers is a 2009 reality show.
+Homeland Security USA, or Border Security: America's Frontline/Border Security USA for Australian viewers, is a 2009 reality television series.
 It portrayed members of the U.S. Department of Homeland Security, and other agencies tasked with the security of the US, performing their day-to-day duties.
-It was the American version of the Australian reality show Border Security.
-The show premiered on January 6, 2009 on ABC and was put on hiatus May 19, 2009.
+It was the American version of the Australian reality show Border Security: Australia's Front Line.
+The show premiered on January 6, 2009, on ABC and was put on hiatus May 19, 2009.
 The show featured officers within Homeland Security, who fought various crimes such as drug trafficking.
 A few months after the premiere ABC aired episodes on weekend afternoons.